visgl/deck.gl/docs/layer-lifecycle.md

 `shouldUpdateState` and `updateState` methods.

-Still, there are a couple of notable differences between the lifecycle methods provided by the two frameworks which are good to be aware of:
+Still, there are a couple of notable differences between the lifecycle methods provided by the two frameworks:

 - deck.gl performs preliminary analysis on certain props and context and provides a `changeFlags` object to your `shouldUpdateState` and